-In this ClickUp tutorial, I’ll cover the differences between subtasks and checklists (and task descriptions with the checklist slash command/bullet).
+In this Use our ClickUp affiliate link! tutorial, I’ll cover the differences between subtasks and checklists (and task descriptions with the checklist slash command/bullet).

 Whether you’re a beginner using ClickUp as a to-do list or an experienced user creating your SOPs inside ClickUp…you’ve probably asked yourself, “Should this be a Subtask or a Checklist?”

 Here I’ll also share my pro tips about when you should use one over the other.

 Want to try ClickUp for yourself?
 Use my affiliate link: processdriven.co/clickup

 Want to LEARN ClickUp with me?
 Join my learning community, ClickingUp: processdriven.co/clickingup

 2:05 – Description (Bullet Checklists)